-In-home devices that utilize “smart” technology can help enable aging adults to stay in their homes longer and make life more convenient and safer.
-For family members who can’t be in the home as much as they would like, the devices allow the family to monitor, be aware, and somewhat control what is happening in their loved one’s home.
+In-home devices that utilize “smart” technology can help aging adults stay in their homes longer and make life safer and more convenient.
+For family members who can’t be in the home as much as they would like, the devices allow the family to monitor, be aware, and even help regulate what is happening in their loved one’s home.

-The field of smart home technology is rapidly growing, which can make it challenge to find the ones that are appropriate for your loved one.
+The field of smart home technology is rapidly growing, which makes it challenging to find the devices appropriate for your loved one.

 Some seniors are quite knowledgeable on the subject of smart technology and smart devices.
 For those who are, they should be consulted on which devices to place in their home and their purpose.
-No technology, however smart, is worth anything if it is unnecessary, unused, and unappreciated by the senior.
+No technology, however smart, is worth anything if it is unnecessary, unused, or disliked by the senior.

 Tips on Setup